 The Hayes and Cannon families have always supported the Club, most recently through The Cannon Foundation and various family trusts.
 Charles A. Cannon, the famous textile mogul, sponsored construction of the old building's "back gym" and once purchased a bus for the Club that affectionately became known as the "Blue Goose", which took many a trip to Camp Spencer and out-of-town athletic contests.
 The Cannon Foundation was instrumental in funding the construction of the Club's current facility, which opened in December 2002, almost 53 years to the day that the original Concord Community Boys Club opened.

-With three basketball courts, a spacious Keystone Club room, a game room, and activity rooms for arts & crafts, education, technology, life skills, and performing arts, the Boys & Girls Club of Cabarrus County's scope continues to widen.
+With three basketball courts, a spacious teen center, game rooms, and activity rooms for arts & crafts, education, technology, life skills, and performing arts, the Boys & Girls Club of Cabarrus County's scope continues to widen.
 Partnerships with local school systems, law enforcement agencies, social services agencies, and other organizations make the Club as strong as ever.

 What could be more important in today's society?